 A nursing sports bra offers you all the normal features of a sports bra, but with a lot of added bonuses that makes 'mum life' a whole lot easier!
 Nursing sports bras provide:

 - Drop down cups for breastfeeding so you don’t have to remove the sports bra.

 - Increased adjustability to provide the perfect fit as your breasts change in size.

-The Smoothie Nursing Crop is soft, silky and provides a supportive fit that can be used for low to moderate exercise and as a nursing sleep bra.
-It is specially designed to fit mothers with small breasts perfectly and accommodate them extremely well as their bust and underbust changes throughout pregnancy and breastfeeding.
+The Smoothie Crop Bra is soft, silky and provides a supportive fit that can be used for low to moderate exercise, plus you can sleep in it!
+It's specially designed to fit mothers with small breasts and accommodate them as their bust and under bust changes throughout pregnancy and breastfeeding.

 "I'm small chested so have never had to really worry about supportive sports bras, so it was such a shock to suddenly not be able to do certain exercises because of lack of support from my old sports bras with new my preggo boobs!
 This bra was amazing so comfy and I could get back into exercising no problems." - Shea A.

 Amelia is wearing the 'Freedom Bra' in rouge.